tavooca/m101p-es/semana2/README.md

 - `.drop()` removes all documents, indexes, etc. from a collection
     - vastly faster than `.remove()`, but drops indexes, etc., too (`.remove` does not)

-## Error Handling
+## Control de errores
-- the shell automatically checks for errors after every command
+- el shell comprueba automaticamente si hay errores despues de cada comando
 - `db.runCommand({ getLastError: 1 })`
-    - gives more details about the last command
+    - da mas detalles sobre el ultimo comando
         - tells you if an upsert was an update or insert
         - tells you how many docs were updated in a multi-update
         - tells you how many docs were removed with a `remove()` operation